Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Ionized gas rotation: position-velocity diagrams and comparison to analytic models

 Figure \ref{fig:wpvmajor} shows the pv diagrams of the \fullhanii\ line along nuclear slits in PA = 45\arcdeg\ (the W13-based disk major axis) and 135\arcdeg\ (disk minor axis) in the \wfm\ cube.
 Even at this relatively low spatial resolution, and at large nuclear offsets, the complex kinematics and presence of multiple components is already obvious.
+The inner 3\arcsec--4\arcsec\ to the NE shows highly blueshifted (instead of redshifted) emission, which, with increasing radius smoothly transitions to systemic velocity.
+Further, at 8\arcsec--16\arcsec, the bright emission line gas does not follow rotation in a disk with 42\arcdeg\ inclination.
+Along the minor axis to the NW, the nuclear gas is also blueshifted, and other kinematic 'wiggles' are seen further away from the nucleus.
 Figure \ref{fig:npvmajor} shows the equivalent pv diagrams in the \nfm\ cube (left and middle panels) together with the pv diagram of the \fulloi\ line along a nuclear slit in PA = 45\arcdeg.
-In the left panel, the gas $\sim$1\farcs5--4\arcsec to the NE of the nucleus (positive offsets in the figure) shows the kinematics of the filaments and outflow, and there is no clear sign of rotating gas at these offsets.
-When the nuclear offset decreases below 1\farcs5 , instead of continuing 'into' (in projection) the nucleus at the same bulk velocity offset, the gas velocity gets redder very rapidly but smoothly (crossing systemic velocity at 0\farcs8 in projection) and then further increases until it is indistinguishable from gas in the rotating disk.
-Adding a simple bulk blueshift to our rotation models cannot reproduce this velocity pattern (the observed velocities drop too rapidly with increassing nuclear distance).
+In the left panel, the gas $\sim$1\farcs5--4\arcsec\ to the NE of the nucleus (positive offsets in the figure) primarily traces the kinematics of the filaments and outflow, and there is no clear sign of rotating gas at these offsets.
+When the nuclear offset decreases below 1\farcs5, instead of continuing 'into' (in projection) the nucleus at the same bulk velocity offset, the gas velocity gets redder very rapidly but smoothly (crossing systemic velocity at 0\farcs8 in projection) and then further increases until it is indistinguishable from gas in the rotating disk.
+Adding a simple bulk (systemic) blueshift to our rotation models cannot reproduce this velocity pattern (the observed velocities drop too rapidly with increasing nuclear distance).
 A filament crossing the nucleus only in projection would also not explain this pattern, as the projected nuclear separation is always larger than the true 3 dimensional nuclear distance.
 For illustration the dotted green line shows the predictions of gas rotating around a G11 black hole, but at an inclination of 60\arcdeg\ and with a bulk blueshift of 650 \kms.
 A possible explanation for this feature is that nuclear gas, initially feeding the black hole in a plane with a larger inclination than the main disk, is entrained into the blue cone of the conical outflow (see Sect. \ref{igoutflow}).